adamnew123456/filterscript/README.markdown

   arbitrary - if it is important to access the directory the script is accessed in, your script will have to determine where that is and `cd` itself.
-- The standard output and standard error of your script are effectively discarded (Thunderbird may do something with them - but I don't know what that is).
+- The standard output and standard error will end upon the console that Thunderbird is attached to.
+Under most circumstances, this will be `/dev/null` since desktop environments tend to throw away the console output of programs launched via graphical menus.

 ## License